Introduction to the 100 Pushup Challenge

 The answer is yes, the ‘simple’ pushup.

-Push Ups will build your chest, arms, shoulders, core and your confidence.
+Push Ups will build a kaleidoscope of muscle groups, your chest, arms, shoulders, core and your confidence.

 Herschel did not lift barbells or dumbbells.

-Every day Herschel did thousands of pushups and sit ups and built one of the most powerful physiques you will ever see.
+Every day Herschel did thousands of pushups and sit ups 7 days a week.
+He built one of the most powerful physiques you will ever see.

 Success leaves clues.